Sahilsonii/Text-Emotions-Detection-App/README.md

 - **label_encoder.pkl:** Contains the label encoder used to decode numerical predictions to actual emotions.
 - **vocab_info.pkl:** (if applicable) Contains additional vocabulary details used during training.

-## Contribution

-Feel free to fork the repository and submit pull requests for improvements.
-When contributing, please adhere to the following:

-- Maintain code style consistency.
-- Ensure that any UI modifications do not break the application.
-- Update documentation as necessary.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.